wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/what_is_it.rst

     :name: check_overview
     :caption: Check example

-    - id: 3006
+    - id: 3064
-      title: "Ensure nodev option set on /tmp partition"
-      description: "The nodev mount option specifies that the filesystem cannot contain special devices."
-      rationale: "Since the /tmp filesystem is not intended to support devices, set this option to ensure that users cannot attempt to create block or character special devices in /tmp."
-      remediation: "Edit /etc/systemd/system/local-fs.target.wants/tmp.mount to configure the /tmp mount and run the following commands to enable systemd /tmp mounting: systemctl unmask tmp.mount systemctl enable tmp.mount"
+      title: "Ensure IPv6 default deny firewall policy"
+      description: "A default deny all policy on connections ensures that any unconfigured network usage will be rejected."
+      rationale: "With a default accept policy the firewall will accept any packet that is not configured to be denied.
+It is easier to white list acceptable usage than to black list unacceptable usage."
+      remediation: "Run the following commands to implement a default DROP policy: # ip6tables -P INPUT DROP # ip6tables -P OUTPUT DROP # ip6tables -P FORWARD DROP.
+Notes: Changing firewall settings while connected over network can result in being locked out of the system.
+Remediation will only affect the active system firewall, be sure to configure the default policy in your firewall management to apply on boot as well."
       compliance:
-        - cis: ["1.1.3"]
+        - cis: ["3.5.2.1"]
-        - cis_csc: ["5.1"]
+        - cis_csc: ["9.4"]
       condition: all
       rules:
+        - 'c:ip6tables -L -> r:^Chain INPUT && r:policy DROP'
+        - 'c:ip6tables -L -> r:^Chain FORWARD && r:policy DROP'
-        - 'c:mount -> r:\s/tmp\s && r:nodev'
+        - 'c:ip6tables -L -> r:^Chain OUTPUT && r:policy DROP'

 Interpreting SCA scan results
 ----------------------------------